How Do You Choose Your Airbnb Cleaning Fee in 2026?

 We visit our Airbnb rentals often and deep clean them ourselves.
 Likewise, I always bring my Bissell Little Green to clean upholstery and spot-clean rugs.
 I also wipe out all cabinets and put everything back where it needs to go.
 I don’t factor this into my cleaning fee; it’s just part of the gig!

-Read all about this in my post Airbnb Cleaning Checklist: How To Deep Clean And Reset Your Airbnb In The Off-Season!
+Read all about this in my post Airbnb Cleaning Checklist: How to Deep Clean and Reset Your Airbnb in The Off-Season!

 Airbnb Cleaning Checklist PDF FREE Printable